-Contraindications: Genital prolapse grade III-IV, which should be treated with cube or club pessaries.
-For patients who require care or are unable to ensure regular changes, a nurse or a family member may be integrated into the change process.
-In case of pain, bleeding or pronounced discharge, a specialist should be consulted.
+Contraindications: Prolapse III-IV.
+Grade I, purely neurogenic incontinence.
+It may be advisable to involve a carer or family member in the changing process for patients who require care or are unable to change regularly.
+In the event of pain, bleeding or pronounced fluoride, however, the attending physician should be consulted.
 A silicone allergy is extremely rare, but it would also be a contraindication.
-Patients who do not understand, ignore or cannot follow advice should not receive a pessary.
-Pure neurogenic incontinence is not an indication for a pessary.
 Active infections, including inflammatory diseases of the vagina or pelvis, preclude the use of a pessary until the infection has subsided.
+Patients who do not understand advice, ignore it or cannot be followed up should not be given a pessary.